AlyssaMao/School_District_Analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of the school district analysis is to evaluate 15 schools for a variety of factors including but not limited to average student scores for reading/math, average student spending, type of school, performance by grade level, etc.
+The purpose of the school district analysis is to evaluate 15 schools for a variety of factors including but not limited to average student scores for reading/math, average student spending, type of school, performance by grade level, etc. Because the school board determined there's reasonable suspicion that the 9th grade Thomas High School's reading/math scores may have been manipulated, we have been asked in this exercise to alter the scores for Thomas High School's 9th graders to NaN and then evaluate the impact that it has on summary results.

 ## Results